Hofi45/ie-python-individual/README.md

 ## Introduction
 **Python Individual** is a project which bases on a Maschine Learning project on Capital Bike Sharing in Washington DC.
-The Task was to reproduce the initial project using Dask in order to get a feeling and enhance the knowledge on parallel computing.
+The task was to reproduce the initial project using Dask in order to get a feeling and enhance the knowledge on parallel computing.

 Most of the files are saved in a [GitHub repository](https://github.com/Hofi45/ie-python-individual).
 The dataset can be accessed at [Kaggle](https://www.kaggle.com/marklvl/bike-sharing-dataset).
 For ease of use, the dataset is also loaded into a seperate Gist so that when running the notebook, the download of the dataset runs automatically.